MarcoJanse/AZ-140/MS-Learn/MS-Learn-notes-AZ-140.md

 To register the Azure Virtual Desktop agents, do the following on each virtual machine:

 - Connect to the virtual machine with the credentials you provided when creating the virtual machine.
-- Download and install the Azure Virtual Desktop Agent.
 - Download the [Azure Virtual Desktop Agent](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RWrmXv).
 - Run the installer.
-When the installer asks you for the registration token, enter the value you got from the Get-AzWvdRegistrationInfo cmdlet.
+When the installer asks you for the registration token, enter the value you got from the `Get-AzWvdRegistrationInfo` cmdlet.
-- Download and install the Azure Virtual Desktop Agent Bootloader.
 - Download the [Azure Virtual Desktop Agent Bootloader](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RWrxrH).
 - Run the installer.